qgustavor/chp/README.txt

 # Info by qgustavor:
 # Published on GitHub because I could not find any copy of the source code of
 # this tool on the web.
-I hope to make a GitHub Action to compile it from
+Set to compile from source using GitHub Actions
-# source in order to avoid it being false flagged as malware, as I depend
+# in order to avoid it being false flagged as malware, as I depend
 # a lot on this tool in order to avoid scheduled scripts grabbing focus
 # and interrupting my work.
+Thanks to Claude for helping (since I don't
+# know a lot about C nor Makefiles).

 Synopsis